 One of TID's Strategic Plan Goals was to develop an Enterprise Risk Management Plan.
 This plan was completed in early 2021.
 The operating strategy for Water and Electric Supply and Distribution is to maintain and enhance TID's water and electric resources and customer distribution systems in a sustainable manner.
 The objective of enterprise risk management is to develop and manage a holistic, portfolio view of the most significant risks to TID's mission of providing reliable and competitively priced water and electric service.
+TID's Enterprise Risk Management Plan defines risk "as any potential event which could prevent the achievement of an objective, or hinder the performance of key objectives, measured in terms of consequence and likelihood."
+TID's strategy is to identify, analyze and respond appropriately to enterprise risks.
+The level of TID's response is determined by the risk appetite and tolerance for identified risks and opportunities.
+TID's risk appetite is based on the level of risk that TID is willing to take to achieve prospective opportunities that further our goals and strategic imperatives.
+Risk tolerance is the threshold of risk that TID considers acceptable, balanced with our capabilities to mitigate the identified risks.
+Risk appetite and tolerance will vary over time according to specific business objectives.
 Wildfire risk is discussed in other sections of this document.